Here's some tips to help you and your teams

-For ICU Worlds divisions 25% is the minimum inclusion of athletes with some form of disability for participation in the though more is encouraged of course.
+For ICU Worlds Unified divisions 25% is the minimum inclusion of athletes with some form of impairment for participation in the though more is encouraged of course.
 It equates to at least one disabled athlete per stunt group, given groups of four. in more regional competitions only 1 disabled athlete is needed to participate.
 You can find people with impairments through local groups, inclusive sports organisations, Doctors referrals etc

 Use your squad members

-For many adaptations another squad member is needed to assist,we have a role for this, we call it Base Assist and the assist and the disabled base tend to move together throughout the routine.
+For many adaptations another squad member is needed to assist,we have a role for this, we call it Base Assist and the assist and the disabled base can move together throughout the routine.

 Take regular breaks

 many disabilities bring with them hidden difficulties like pain and fatigue.
-These are just as important to take care of as the fact a person is blind, or uses a wheelchair, and can be much more debilitating.
-Take breaks and keep an eye on how you're pushing your athletes, change things up, work half the group at a time maybe and remember quality over quantity with reps and run-throughs
+These are just as important to take care of as the fact a person is visually impaired, or uses a wheelchair, and can be much more impairing.
+Take breaks and keep an eye on how you're pushing your athletes, change things up, work half the group at a time maybe and remember quality over quantity with reps and

 Plan your adaptations

-If you know an athlete will need to adapt a stunt because of their disability, work out how you could suggest they adapt the stunt before you get to the session, you're allowed to be wrong and find new ways whilst working with the athlete at the session but if you have some ideas before you arrive it'll save time and avoid that time being taken up during sessions.
+If you know an athlete will need to adapt a stunt, work out how you could suggest they adapt the stunt before you get to the session.
+You're allowed to be wrong and find new ways whilst working with the athlete at the session but if you have some ideas before you arrive it'll save time and avoid that time being taken up during sessions.

 Highlight your adaptations

 some of the joy of inclusive cheerleading is the opportunity to be inventive and creative with how you adapt traditional stunts.
-Don't be afraid to have your adapted stunts, jumps or tumbling front and centre, the disabled athletes are working just as hard and deserve to be showcased, this is also reflected in how the score sheet is built.
+Don't be afraid to have your adapted stunts, jumps or tumbling front and centre, all athletes are working just as hard as each other and deserve to be showcased, this is also reflected in how the score sheet is built.

 Adaptations aren't just for disabled athletes

-Many times adaptations need to be done by the disabled athletes but sometimes it's easier if an adaptation is made by the others on team to work within the restrictions a disability brings.
+Many times adaptations need to be done by the athletes with the impairment but sometimes it's easier if an adaptation is made by others on team to work within the restrictions a disability brings.
 It's not always about changing what the disabled athlete does but sometimes about how everyone else moves or reacts around them that will make the difference.